Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 Even with not even playing four months after the video came out until it already had hundreds of thousands of views.
 I felt I had to play some more League of Legends and make more videos about.

-What I’ve seen is that gamers who had similar results to this that kept playing and streaming the whole time built up instead of I had hundreds of viewers even with not playing for months.
+What I’ve seen is that gamers who had similar results to this that kept playing and streaming the whole time built up instead of me having hundreds of viewers, even with not playing for months.

-I’ve seen gamers that do the same kind of thing is this that are live streaming every day when only one or two or three or five people are watching.
-And then a video starts going viral then they go from 5-10-20 to 1000-2000 people watching and happens relatively quick.
+I’ve seen gamers do the same kind of thing is this that are live streaming every day when only one or two or three or five people are watching.
+When a video starts going viral then they go from 5-10-20 to 1000-2000 people watching and it happens relatively quickly.

 But you’ve got to be live streaming and making more tutorials constantly the entire time up.